-In addition, Forbes magazine rates BS in Petroleum and Natural Gas Engineering (PNGE) as having the highest starting salary for bachelor's degrees with a median annual starting salary of $99,313.
-The median salary for engineer in this industry is $133,050.
+In addition, Forbes Magazine rates a BS in Petroleum and Natural Gas Engineering (PNGE) as having the highest starting salary with a median of $99,313.
+The median salary for engineers overall in this industry is $133,050.

 What Will You Learn?

-The curriculum will provide students with a hands-on, in-depth learning experience covering the major fields of study in PNGE, including exploration, production, and transportation of oil and natural gas resources using safe and environmentally friendlier methods.
-This is a four-year, full-time degree and all courses will be taught at SRU's main campus.
+Slippery Rock University's curriculum provides students with a hands-on, in-depth learning experience covering the major fields of study in PNGE, including exploration, production, and transportation of oil and natural gas resources using safe and environmentally friendlier methods.

 Courses in the Petroleum and Natural Gas Engineering program combine labs with traditional classes such as Production Engineering and Oil and Natural Gas Engineering Design.
 Many majors are also part of the Physics & Engineering Club, which allows students to apply skills and engage in discussion outside of the classroom.